5 min read

 Two things were happening simultaneously in New York City all through June.
 The first was fireworks.
 Every night, every neighborhood, every street.
 With all the Independence Day ceremonies canceled, pyrotechnics got so cheap they started falling off the backs of trucks.
 Without warning, the kids on your block were running around with reloadable mortars branded as Assault Squad, Aerial Arsenal, and Boom Shockalocka.

-- If stock prices manage to keep defying gravity, it could only be because they’ve lost all connection to the economy as we know it, as defined by gross domestic product, employment and the primacy of the consumer
+- If stock prices keep defying gravity, it could only be because they’ve lost all connection to the economy as we know it, as defined by gross domestic product, employment, and the importance of the consumer.

 The S&P 500 continued to rebound, adding 1.99% on a total return basis in June, or 21.15% for the second quarter.
 While a win is a win, last month’s advance reflects an order-of-magnitude slowdown compared with the quarterly gain.
 But wait, it gets worse.
 From the June 8 market peak, the index fell 5.25% by the end of the month.
-For the first half, the S&P – assuming dividend reinvestment – was down 3.08% since New Year’s Day.
+Moreover, the S&P – assuming dividend reinvestment for the first half – was down 3.08% since New Year’s Day.

 The CBOE VIX market volatility index closed the month at 30.43.
-That’s not a great reading, but let’s keep it in context.
+That’s not great reading, but let’s keep it in context.
 While it’s true that, pre-pandemic, the VIX was bouncing around the low teens for the previous five years, it’s also true that it peaked at an unprecedented 83.56 on March 15.
 So the direction is more important than the actual reading.
-We’re certainly far less panicky than we were on that first weekday of the shutdown, but are we less panicky than we were a month ago?
-No. Over the course of June, the VIX rose 10.61%.
+We’re far less panicky than we were on that first weekday of the shutdown, but are we less panicky than a month ago?
+No. Throughout June, the VIX rose 10.61%.

 So don’t be fooled by May’s optimism and June’s sense of denial.
 As we recently noted, a “Moving Average Convergence/Divergence oscillator shows that the 12-day average for the S&P has been steadily below the 26-day for weeks, suggesting that sentiment is bearish, no matter how frothy the stock market recovery appears on its surface.”

-CNBC.com ran an article headlined, “The bond market appears to be signaling the worst is over for the economy.”
+CNBC.com ran an article headlined, “The bond market appears to signal the worst is over for the economy.”
 A month ago.
 Good times.